Leon-C-T/qa_group_project/README.md

 13. Open a web browser and paste it in the address bar using the format `ipaddress:8080`.
     1. `cat` initial password as directed on the Jenkins welcome page
     2. Install plugins and sign up to Jenkins as directed.
-14. Follow the link [here](https://github.com/THC-QA/qa_group_project/tree/dev/spring-petclinic-res/src/main/resources/db/mysql) and ensure you copy and paste the .sql files to the created database.
-Use the endpoint provided to ssh to the resource.
+14. ~~Follow the link [here](https://github.com/THC-QA/qa_group_project/tree/dev/spring-petclinic-res/src/main/resources/db/mysql) and ensure you copy and paste the .sql files to the created database.
+Use the endpoint provided to ssh to the resource.~~ (This step now automated)
 15. Using the guide found [here](https://embeddedartistry.com/blog/2017/12/21/jenkins-kick-off-a-ci-build-with-github-push-notifications/) configure your copy of the repository to allow webhooks.
 16. Completing the procedure, use the guide found [here](https://dzone.com/articles/adding-a-github-webhook-in-your-jenkins-pipeline) to add the webhook to your Jenkins server.
 15. Run the Jenkins pipeline.